 Two important notes:

-OMVIC complaint handlers will try to find acceptable solutions to complaints however they do not have the authority to compel or order a dealer to cancel a contract, return money or carry out repairs; only the courts have such authority.
+OMVIC Resolution Support Specialists will try to find acceptable solutions to complaints however they do not have the authority to compel or order a dealer to cancel a contract, return money or carry out repairs; only the courts have such authority.
 In the rare instance that the Complaints and Inquiries Team is unable to find a suitable solution, consumers may need to consider taking civil action.

 It is possible a consumer complaint may lead to an investigation and possible charges or administrative action (a discipline hearing or proposal to revoke/suspend registration) against a dealer/salesperson.
 Information regarding ongoing investigations is never made public.
 This information is however made public should charges be laid, a discipline decision is issued or a revocation/suspension proposal is issued.